Willie Klein

 William L. Klein (1901 – January 3, 1957) was an American professional golfer.
-He won nine PGA Tour events during his career.
+He won eight PGA Tour events during his career.
 He played in the 1923 PGA Championship, winning a first round match, and also played in the 1935 Masters Tournament.

-In 2007, Klein was inducted into the Metropolitan PGA Section Hall of Fame.

-Early life
+Career

 Klein was born in 1901 on Long Island, New York.

-Golf career

 Klein worked as the head pro at Wheatley Hills Golf Club in East Williston, New York, from 1926 to 1957.
 He also worked in the winter months at the La Gorce Country Club in Miami Beach, Florida, from 1927 to 1956.
 Klein also played on what later became the PGA Tour, winning nine events.

-1923 PGA Championship

 The 1923 PGA Championship was held September 24–29 at the Pelham Country Club in Pelham Manor, New York.
 Klein was in the starting field and opened up affairs in a first round match against Charles Rowe which he won by the score of 4 and 3.
 He lost his second round match to Alec Campbell by the identical score.

-Death and legacy
+Personal life

 Klein died in Mineola, New York.

+Awards and honors

 In 2007, Klein was inducted into the Metropolitan PGA Section Hall of Fame.